JulianLeonBaroi/HBD-to-Lisha/README.md

 # HBD to Lisha
 <p>
   <h2> About </h2>
   This is a C program.
-I created this program in 2023 to wish my elder sister.
+I created this program in 2023 to give this to my elder sister as her birthday gift.
+It was my first personal project.
+It is special for me.
 </p>
 <p>
   Release Date: 26.02.24